stevewm/docker-compose-usenet/README.md

 You can also add new services to the stack using the same method.

-## Notes / Caveats

-### Plex

-Plex config won't be visible until you SSH tunnel:

-- `ssh -L 8080:localhost:32400 user@dockerhost`

-Once done you can browse to `localhost:8080/web/index.html` and set up your server.

 ### UnRAID Usage

 Only tested on UnRAID *6.4.1*.